 Accounting

 Tax time can become very stressful if you are not organized.
-You could easily spend multiple hours trying to gather all of the information you need to bring to your accountant.
+You could easily spend multiple hours gathering all the information you need to bring to your accountant.
 It only takes a little time to record sales and expenses daily, reducing unnecessary stress in December.

 Use Containers

-For any artist, having an organized and functional studio space is crucial for both the creative process and the business of art.
+For any artist, having an organized and functional studio space is crucial for both the creative process and art business.

-One way to create more space in a studio is to use storage containers.
+Storage containers are one way to create more space in a studio.

-Artists can keep their work areas tidy and free of clutter by storing materials in designated containers.
+Artists can keep their work areas tidy and clutter-free by storing materials in designated containers.
 This makes it easier to find what they need, but it also helps prevent accidental damage to important tools and supplies.

-In addition, using storage containers can help artists make better use of the vertical storage in their studio.
-Rather than scattering materials around the room, they can store them on shelves or in cabinets, freeing up valuable floor space.
+In addition, using storage containers can help artists better use vertical storage in their studios.
+Rather than scattering materials around the room, they can store them on shelves or cabinets, freeing up valuable floor space.

 There is an extensive range of storage container sizes available online that will help you to keep everything organized in your studio.
 Use the bins to organize specific supplies for jobs like shipping materials, office supplies, finished artwork, etc.

-Place the containers to easily be accessed and label them to quickly locate what you are looking for.
+Place the containers to easily be accessed and label them to locate what you are looking for quickly.

 A great place to store bins is in the corner of a room where they will be out of the way.

-For any artist looking to create more space in their studio, storage containers can be a helpful solution.
+Storage containers can be a helpful solution for any artist looking to create more space in their studio.

 Content Calendar